Finding the ideal coffee brewing method has always been a quest for coffee lovers worldwide.

 Here’s a breakdown of the brewing process for both:

-Moka Pot Brewing Process
+The Moka Pot Brewing Process

-- Water is filled in the lower chamber of the Moka pot.
+- Water is filled in the lower chamber of the Moka Pot.

 - Coffee grounds are placed in a filter basket and inserted into the middle chamber.

-- The top chamber is screwed onto the Moka pot, ensuring a tight seal.
+- The top chamber is screwed onto the Moka Pot, ensuring a tight seal.

-- The Moka pot is placed on a stovetop or heat source, and as the water heats up, pressure builds in the lower chamber.
+- The Moka Pot is placed on a stovetop or heat source, and as the water heats up, pressure builds in the lower chamber.

 - This pressure forces hot water through the coffee grounds and up into the top chamber, resulting in brewed coffee.

-Drip Coffee Brewing Process
+The Drip Coffee Brewing Process

 - Cold water is poured into a reservoir in the drip coffee machine.